nachivpn/k/README.md

   ⟧<sub>Γ''</sub> is equivalent to defining it as ⟦ A ⟧<sub>Γ,🔒</sub>.
-To observe this, we pick Γ for Γ' and Γ,🔒 for Γ'' in one direction, and apply the monotonicity lemma twice in the other since Γ' ◁IK Γ'' implies Γ'' ≤ Γ',🔒.
+To observe this, we pick Γ for Γ' and Γ,🔒 for Γ'' in one direction, and apply the monotonicity lemma twice in the other since Γ' ◁IK Γ'' implies Γ',🔒 ≤ Γ''.
 The latter interpretation is given by the `Box` type in line 23.

 [2]: The logical relation for &lambda;<sub>IK</sub> in the